 spaces to facilitate mutually beneficial conversations.

 The first step that any business needs to take is establishing themselves as a company that embraces community.
 What I mean by that is companies that have active, real people engaging with their customers on multiple channels on a regular basis.
 It’s not enough to just have a Facebook page or Twitter account.
 You have to be using those channels as true two way communication options for your customers.
+Doing so would augment Customer Experience, and in turn, reap benefits for your organisation in the long-run.
 By answering questions, solving customer issues, and engaging in numerous conversations related to your business, you will establish trust and admiration of your customers and customers to be.

 Next you need to consider having a “controlled” community environment in your world.
 In other words, a community platform that lives on your site.
 A place that you can offer your customers/audience a place to communicate in addition to external channels.
 While it’s great and necessary to use the external channels, it’s important to establish yourself as a true community champion by having your own community presence.
 It also allows you to control the platform, and metrics making it easier to turn those conversations and data into actionable resources.
 For information on how to build your own community platform inexpensively, check out my previous post on the subject.